GW MFA Dermatologist Vishal Patel, MD, Discusses Specifics of Skin Cancer

 Vishal Patel, MD

 Skin cancer is one of the most common cancers, but it’s also the most preventable.
 May is Skin Cancer Awareness Month, and it’s a good time to brush up on skin cancer basics as well as dive into deeper and less common information.
-Here, Vishal Patel, MD, assistant professor of dermatology at the George Washington University (GW) School of Medicine and Health Sciences, director of dermatologic surgery at the GW Medical Faculty Associates (MFA), and director of cutaneous oncology at the GW Cancer Center, walks us through specific awareness and prevention strategies.
+Here, Vishal Patel, MD, associate professor of dermatology at the George Washington University (GW) School of Medicine and Health Sciences, director of dermatologic surgery at the GW Medical Faculty Associates (MFA), and director of cutaneous oncology at the GW Cancer Center, walks us through specific awareness and prevention strategies.

 Can patients of all skin tones get skin cancer?
 How might skin cancer appear on different tones?